List of destroyer classes of the United States Navy: Production summary

+Production of United States Navy destroyers, broken out by shipyard and class of destroyer.

-A decade passes... during which some of the previously produced destroyers are even scrapped to comply with treaty limitations.
-In the early 1930s the Navy begins to modernize its destroyer fleet.
+A decade passes, during which some of the previously produced destroyers are scrapped to comply with treaty limitations.
+In the early 1930s, the Navy begins to modernize its destroyer fleet.
 USS Farragut (DD-348) is the point in time where U.S. destroyers start carrying 5-inch main guns that can shoot at aircraft with a high rate of fire and good accuracy (in contrast to previous single purpose destroyer guns and much less capable contemporary dual purpose guns) as well as many other improvements.
-Destroyer design basically starts from scratch.
-Production during this period is a cold arms race where each nation tries to make the most of the limited tonnage the international treaties allow.
+The Destroyer design basically starts from scratch.
+Production during this period is a cold arms race where each nation tries to make the most of the limited tonnage that the international treaties allow.

 There are 3 production periods covered in the following table.